Definable regularity lemmas for NIP hypergraphs: Decomposing product measures

-Similarly, if $\mathcal{R}$ is the family of all intervals bounded from above, then $\mu$ is trivially fap on $\mathcal{R}$.
-However, it is not fap on the family of all complements of the sets in $\mathcal{R}$. \end{enumerate}
+Similarly, if $\mathcal{R}_V$ is the family of all intervals bounded from above, then $\mu$ is trivially finitely approximated on $\mathcal{R}_V$.
+However, it is not finitely approximated on the family of all complements of the sets in $\mathcal{R}_V$. \end{enumerate}